Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 eBL has developed models for Babylonian cuneiform but I am going to develop my models for Old Persian cuneiform.

+## Melanee: This repository is still under developing and I have not developed an OCR model yet!

 # Stage 1 : Developing OCR model

 ## Steps: